exedox/doge/README.md

 + `DOGE_PASSWD=<password>` *(Optional) - Set Doge Password : default to* `DOGE`
 + `NUT_USER=<user>` *(Optional) - Set Nut User : default to* `AdMiN`
 + `NUT_PASSWD=<password>` *(Optional) - Set Nut Password : default to* `nYsTIaNICHIm`
 ---

+#### Screenshots

+If you use synology docker here's some screens to help ya'll Search exedox in registry and pick repository
+Once installed launch the image and follow the screens:

+---
 #### Credits